o-tho/autograder/README.md

 After entering this data and uploading an image file, you can hit "Preview" to see if everything goes well.
 You can then download the configuration to `template.json`

+If this does not work in your case, you will need to adapt the `template.json` by hand and provide the coordinates of the bounding boxes of all bubbles (top left corner and bottom right corner).

 ### The exam key